zranger1/PixelTeleporter/README.md

 and press Processing's "Run" button.

 The following controls are available in all examples:
-- mouse wheel - zoom in and out
+- mouse wheel:  zoom in and out
+- mouse left drag:  rotate object.
-- space bar - stop/start automatic rotation, if any
+- space bar:  Stop/start automatic rotation, if any
-- mouse left drag - rotate object.
+- 'r' key: Reset rotation.

 The included examples are: